Quit Social Media (2016)

 Of course it feels pretty miserable knowing that you can be replaced at any time but I don't think there is an alternative or a solution thanks to a barrier to entry (or exit).
 Social groups that have a barrier to entry (and exit) such as marriage , when it deteriorates the barrier to entry (and exit) doesn't prevent the 2 people to just starting ignoring each other.

-• motbus3 2 hours ago
+• motbus3 a year ago

 I won't advertise but I work for a company which holds a social media for cooking and recipes.
 Folks there are totally averse to those and based stuff.